HoffsMH/dotfiles/taskell.md

 - get a paru installation working as a backup
 - awesome menu icon
 - time for an actual deck layout within awesomewm tag 1 is getting crowded
+- bookmarking into capture also bulk bookmarking
+- keybind to focus master no matter where in stack you are